- Elected Offices

 Margaret Olson, Summit County Attorney

-Summit County Attorney Margaret Olson considers it a distinct honor and privilege to serve the community in which she has lived for the past 24 years.
+Summit County Attorney Margaret Olson considers it a distinct honor to serve the community in which she has lived for the past 30 years.
 On May 31, 2017, while entering her 25th year of practicing law, she was unanimously appointed by the Summit County Council to the position of County Attorney.
-She was elected in 2018
+She was elected in 2018 and again in 2022.

 Margaret is a 1992 graduate of the University of Utah SJ Quinney College of Law.
 Prior to her appointment, Margaret was engaged in the private practice of law for over 20 years and also worked as an Assistant District Attorney for Salt Lake County.
 She litigated a wide range of criminal and civil cases including but not limited to: stock disputes, employment matters, securities fraud, business dissolution, insurance fraud, partnership, violent and white collar crime, professional malpractice, family law, administrative law, construction defects and civil rights.
 Always an active participant in the criminal justice system, Margaret has handled almost every type of criminal case either as a prosecutor, private lawyer or attorney for crime victims.
 In addition to her trial work, Margaret has argued many times before the Utah Supreme Court, Utah Court of Appeals and Idaho Supreme Court.